8279-F24/lab-3-302-sharonmwe/Lab3-24F.md

    - Replace the line `print("LED {} is ON".format(i))` with the code that turns the LEDS in blue.
    - At the end of your program, add the code to  all the LEDs off.
    - Test your code thoroughly.
+   - At the end of your program, add the code to  all the LEDs off.
+   - Test your code thoroughly.
 4. At the start of your code, add a block comment to identify you and to explain in plain english what your code does.

 ### Submission